 All institutions should review and update how Slate is used for internal application processing and management of records.

 This is one of the most important aspects of Cycle Prep; we strongly recommend that you review these items regularly.

 - Multi-factor authentication in Slate should be enabled for institutions that do not have it enabled through their campus-hosted single sign-on system.

 - Review all users with active access to Slate.
-Pay particular attention to users who have Administrator, Security Administrator, Custom SQL and all Query permissions.
-Permissions should only be given to those who need it, and should be removed when no longer used.
+Pay particular attention to users who have Administrator, Security Administrator, Custom SQL, and all Query permissions.
+Permissions should only be given to those who need them and should be removed when no longer used.